kamata1729/visualize-pytorch/README.md

 * add cuda option to use gpu
-* index option is the target imagenet index of gradCAM Please see imagenet_class_index.json (e.g. ostrich: 9, tusker: 101) if not specified, target index will be estimated by model
+* index option is the target imagenet index of gradCAM

+  Please see imagenet_class_index.json (e.g. ostrich: 9, tusker: 101)

+  If not specified, target index will be estimated by model

 ## examples
 ||ostrich.jpg|elephant.jpg|